 In Year Applications

 In year applications are those made for children to enter school after the start of the school year or for year groups other than reception.
 Torbay Council will run a co-ordinated scheme for in-year admissions to school as long as sufficient schools subscribe to it.
-The details will be published separately on the Council’s web site..
+The details will be published separately on the Council’s web site.
 Each day during term time will be treated as a separate application period.
 Where the school is oversubscribed and a place becomes available all applications on the live waiting list on that day will be ranked according to the school’s oversubscription criteria.

 Fair Access Protocol